ktunprasert/form3-go/README.md

 ------ | -----------
 `/client/` | A reusable `Client` entity that exposes the base methods to be used by the `Repository` entity `/domain/` | Application level entities to be used by all services `/repository/` | The main application interface that other application can quickly reuse.
-Each repository exposes a meaningful `Create`, `Fetch` and `Delete` method that contains exactly what the user needs without any extras
+Each repository exposes a meaningful `Create`, `Fetch` and `Delete` method that contains exactly what the user needs without any extras.
+This can also be further extended to include entity specific logic like `AccountRepository.ListFromCountry()` or `AccountRepository.ListByBankID()`

 ## Tests